 How Can I Start Living More Zen?

-Leave space in your schedule for doing nothing.
+Focus on What You’re DoingBeyond meditating, everything we do in our lives can be a zen meditation practice.
+Instead of multitasking, try focusing on one thing at a time.
+Be fully present, do it carefully and with intention.
+Do Nothing Leave space in your schedule for doing nothing.
 This will allow the body and mind to slow down, feel calmer and more relaxed.
 Also, give extra time to the tasks you do have so you’re not rushed and stressed.

-Before you start any activity, take one or two conscious breaths.
+Take a Moment to Be in the MomentBefore you start any activity, take one or two conscious breaths.
 Allow your body to become present and relaxed, then start.
 When you’re finished, take a couple more deep, relaxed conscious breaths.
 This will add presence throughout your whole day.

 Helping OthersOne of the key tenets of Zen Buddhism is being in the service of others.
 The more we focus on the happiness of others, the happier we become ourselves.
 Spend some time every day smiling at others and focusing on how you can help others.

 Activity MeditationEverything you do can be a meditation.
 From walking to eating, cooking to cleaning, practice being completely aware of every little sensation.
 Do it slowly and consciously.
 Feel what it feels like and try to be present.

 UncomplicateYou don’t have to be a monk to clear the clutter in your life.
 If something in your life isn’t making you a healthier and happier person, feel free to get rid of it and replace it with something that does—or with nothing at all.
 Allow for simple pleasures, like watering plants or taking walks, create a feeling of peace and stillness in your life.